microsoft/vscode-python-debugger/README.md

 Once installed in Visual Studio Code, debugpy will be automatically activated when you open a Python file.

-## Disabling the debugpy extension
+## Disabling the Debugpy extension
 If you want to disable debugpy, you can [disable this extension](https://code.visualstudio.com/docs/editor/extension-marketplace#_disable-an-extension) per workspace in Visual Studio Code.

 ## Commands